-Two points may be deducted at the City's discretion for each occurrence below with a maximum deduction of 10 points.
+Points may be deducted at the City's discretion with a maximum deduction of 10 points for the following reasons.

-- Projects that have received City/Agency development funding and are returning for additional gap financing. - Failure to properly maintain a project as determined by the City's property site inspections. - Failure to comply with prevailing wage/Davis-Bacon, living wage, or other City contracting and employment programs. - Unresolved defaults under any City agreement or on any agreement for a project that has City funding. - Unjustifiable increases in City subsidy after the initial funding commitment or demonstrable failure to maximize non-City funding sources. - Significant delays to a project schedule, as proposed in the initial application or per the schedule set forth by the City funding commitment or loan documents, that are under the control of the sponsor.
-Inability to meet deadlines imposed by external funding sources.
+- Failure to properly maintain a project as determined by the City's property site inspections. - Failure to comply with prevailing wage/Davis-Bacon, living wage, or other City contracting and employment programs.

+• Unresolved defaults under any City agreement or on any agreement for a project that has City funding.